liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. How does starrocks process subquery?
 1. How many subquery transformation rules in Starrocks?
 1. Could describe the subquery classifications?
-1. What's the advantages of the morsel-driven execution engine?
 1. What's optimization can lead to 10 times performance boost of the ranking window function?
 1. Why do you refactor the subquery transformation process?
 1. What are the killing features of StarRocks?